RickyZi/ASA-project/README.md

 Student: Ziglio Riccardo

-TODO:
+# TODO:
 - check code & update repository
 - write report!!!
-- write also readme file
+- update readme file

+## Project Description
+This repository contains the final implementation of the project of the ASA course.

+## Repo Structure
+def structure of the repo